“The wind that gave our grandfathers his first breath also receives his last sigh and the wind must also give our children the spirit of life.”

 Ambient Monitoring Program

-The Air Quality Program maintains two State and Local Air Monitoring Stations (SLAMS) to monitor air quality on the Reservation.
+The Air Quality Program maintains three State and Local Air Monitoring Stations (SLAMS) to monitor air quality on the Reservation.
 The air monitoring station Ute 1 is located just north of Ignacio, Colorado while the second station, Ute 3, is located off of Colorado State Highway 550 north of Bondad, Colorado.
-Both stations adhere to Environmental Protection Agency (EPA) SLAMS quality assurance guidelines and data are reported to the EPA Air Quality System for National Ambient Air Quality Standard comparison and EPA’s AirNow website.
+The third station, a mobile monitoring station, is located at Lake Capote on the east side of the Reservation.
+All stations adhere to Environmental Protection Agency (EPA) SLAMS quality assurance guidelines and data are reported to the EPA Air Quality System for National Ambient Air Quality Standard comparison and EPA’s AirNow website.

 Reservation Air Program